 Developing Nebraska’s Next Generation of Research Leaders

 The Research Leaders Program is a new initiative to identify and develop the next generation of research leaders among the faculty at the University of Nebraska-Lincoln.
 It is sponsored by the Office of Research and Economic Development and delivered in partnership with the Center for Professional and Executive Development in the College of Business.
 Up to 15 faculty will be selected to participate in the program annually through a campus-wide nomination and application process.
+The 2020-21 participants comprised the inaugural cohort of this program.

 Goal and Objectives